faceyspacey/respond-framework-docs-old/README.md

 })
 ```

-and were wondering how `actions.login` and `state.session` was guaranteed to be unique if this component was part of a module on NPM, you'd be a keen observer.
+and were wondering how `actions.metrics` and `state.foo` was guaranteed to be unique if this component was part of a module on NPM, you'd be a keen observer.

 Under the hood (within the `state` and `actions` proxies) here's what's actually being called: